turgay3207/EterationCase/README.md

 For API testing, we used the **RestAssured** library.

 ## ✅ Test Execution
-All tests are run via the `Runner.java` class using Cucumber tags:
+All tests are run via the `Runner.java` class using tags:

 - `@eteration` → Runs the **UI test** (Eteration instructor page)
 - `@api` → Runs the **API test** (`/posts` endpoint).